 The official school leaving age is 17 years.
-Students are currently required to complete Year 10 and they have a number of options from which to participate until at least age 17.
+Students are currently required to complete Year 10 and they have several options from which to participate until at least age 17.

 After Year 10 and until the age of 17 students must be: